Cowan, Tennessee

 Cowan is a city in Franklin County, Tennessee, United States.
-The population was 1,737 at the 2010 census.
+As of the 2020 census, Cowan had a population of 1,759.
 It is part of the Tullahoma, Tennessee Micropolitan Statistical Area.

 History

 The earliest settlers arrived in the Cowan area in the late 18th and early 19th centuries.
 The home of one such settler, William Russell, served as the Franklin County Courthouse until the establishment of Winchester in 1810.
-The town was named for Dr. James Benjamin Cowan, a Civil War-era doctor whose family had lived in the area since the early 1800s.